-University policy mandates that all students enrolled in 3 or more hours (except those in regional academic centers) must maintain health insurance coverage.
-All International students must carry active health insurance regardless of hours enrolled or campus attended.
-Students are automatically charged by the University for health insurance when they register for classes.
+University policy mandates that all enrolled students (except those in distance learning and in the Regional Academic Centers) must maintain health insurance coverage.
+Students are automatically charged by the University for health insurance every time they register for six or more hours of classes.
 This charge can be removed by completing the online waiver form before the end of the waiver period.
 To complete the waiver process, go to https://bursar.mercer.edu/studentinsurance/.
 Students must complete the waiver before the stated deadline.
 Failure to complete this form before the deadline will result in insurance being purchased for you and charged to your account.